In this page of ReSharper options, you can specify your preferences for code inspection.

 Enables warnings in the solution-wide analysis.

-By default, solution-wide analysis monitors errors and warnings in your solution: as long as there are errors in the solution, only errors will be displayed; unresolved warnings will appear when the last error is fixed.
-If you only want to monitor errors, you can disable warnings; in this case, the status bar indicator will turn green as soon as the last error is fixed.
+When warnings are enabled in the solution-wide analysis, it works as follows: as long as there are errors in the solution, only errors will be displayed; unresolved warnings will only appear when the last error is fixed.
+When warnings are disabled, the status bar indicator will turn green as soon as the last error is fixed.

 |Show the 'Import namespace' action using popup||If this option is selected, a pop-up that suggests importing namespaces shows up if there is one or more non-imported types are detected in the file: If it is not selected, the corresponding action appears in the action list.
 See Importing Missing Namespaces for details.|